 - Home learning resources [Chatter Pack]

-- Coping practically and emotionally during the Covid-19 outbreak [Family Lives]
+- Coping practically and emotionally during the COVID outbreak [Family Lives]

-Whether you're working from home for the first time or supporting children with anxiety due to coronavirus, we've got tips and advice for you.
+Whether you're working from home for the first time or supporting children with anxiety due to COVID, we've got tips and advice for you.

 Mindfulness guide for families

 Balancing your home and work life can be difficult when you're working from home.
 Taking care of your own and your family's well-being is so important.
 Our best-selling mindfulness guide is here to help with exercises and activities to give your family the space to understand and manage how you're feeling.